kasperp/angular-react/README.md

 #angular-react

-[React.js](http://facebook.github.io/react/) library can be used as a view component atop other JavaScript frameworks.
-Based on [NgReact](https://github.com/davidchang/ngReact) angular-react is a angular directive (called `react-component`) and an angular service (called `reactDirective`) for generating directives that allows React Components to be used from [AngularJS](https://angularjs.org/) applications.
+The [React.js](http://facebook.github.io/react/) library can be used as a view component in web applications.
+Based on [NgReact](https://github.com/davidchang/ngReact) angular-react is a angular directive (called `react-component`) and an service (called `reactDirective`) that allows React Components to be used in [AngularJS](https://angularjs.org/) applications.

-**angular-react** can be used in existing angular applications and can replace part of views with React components.
-React components can be registered as angular services allowing React components to use exiting angular services. **angular-react** is meant to be used in existing angular applications, to replace performance critical view areas (e.g. large tables build with ng-repeat) or used to build new areas that can benefit from React's functional programming model.
+**angular-react** can be used in existing angular applications, to replace areas of views with react components.

 ## reactComponent directive
 The reactComponent directive allows you to add React Components to your angular views.